 There is an artist in every designer.
 I give my guys a place to let their artists out, for example, page 404 – “it is yours to create whatever you like!”
 Or we can launch our own special projects without a brief, for example: “Listen, show your work to me. – And if it is rubbish? – That’s ok if you like it.”
 There are projects where we give designers absolute freedom – you know when you let the dog off the leash.
 Let’s say, there is a client case, we give it to a designer, and that’s it, all design decisions are his, – dream, create, spread the wings and fly.
 We also send some of these projects to Behance, they are really cool and are always popular.
 The Artist lives in every designer, but it is important not to make the “That’s the way I see it” argument when working with a client.
 If this lesson is learned, then you can move on, but if your ego is on your way – sorry then, change your profession, it is not really for you.

-About the clients and communication!
+Learn about the clients and communication

 Some customers want a designer, some customers want a consultant.
 Most often, the designer is hired as a consultant, but in the process … “move it two pixels to the right, well, lift up a little – yes, like this, and now dark green, play with fonts, make the logo bigger …” You know what I mean.
 So, if you were invited to the project as a simple “executor” or a consultant, there is one step you need to take.
 You come to the client, take an A4 sheet, and write down several lines: “Disclaimer.
 “AcmeCorp” design studio is not responsible for the end product.
 It (studio) follows every wish of our client and takes duty to release the best result possible under the client’s supervision.
 At the same time, “AcmeCorp” Studio is not responsible for the final result”.
 That’s all.
 And we give this document to the customer, asking to sign it.
 “You want to tell us how to do it?
 No problem, sign it”.
 90% of the clients will say “No-no-no…I don’t want to”.
 But what will happen if this paper is not signed?
 “We hired you as experts in the market”, and then they say, “add more green and purple, and here is a chandelier in the bedroom, my child really likes the color, add here …” And then you hand over the project and they ask you: